mrsilver76/listporter/README.md

 ### 📖 Help

 - **`/?`, `-h`, `--help`**
-  Displays the full help text with all available options.
+  Displays the full help text with all available options, credits and the location of the log files.

 ## Common questions